Role of Quality Control in Ensuring Accurate Lab Results

 Pre-Analytical Quality Control

-The pre-analytical phase of laboratory testing necessitates quality control protocols.
-Quality is maintained by employing procedures, documenting processes, staff training and careful surveillance to ensure accuracy in the samples collected for analysis.
-As mistakes at this stage can have a detrimental effect on results obtained it’s imperative that all necessary measures are taken in order to guarantee reliable data production.
+The pre-analytical phase of laboratory testing requires stringent quality control protocols to ensure accuracy in the samples collected for analysis.
+Quality is maintained through procedures, documentation of processes, staff training, and careful surveillance.
+As mistakes at this stage can have a detrimental effect on the obtained results, it is imperative to take all necessary measures to guarantee reliable data production.

 Analytical Quality Control